zio/zio/docs/howto/migrate/migration-guide.md

 1085597917
 ```

 This is because the user incorrectly introduced a raw effect into the `acquire` parameter of `bracket` operation.
-As the `acuqire` is _by-value parameter_, the value passed to the function evaluated _eagerly_, only once:
+As the `acquire` is _by-value parameter_, the value passed to the function evaluated _eagerly_, only once:

 ```scala
 def bracket[R, E, A](acquire: ZIO[R, E, A]): ZIO.BracketAcquire[R, E, A]